simonw/click-app/README.md

 Add that token to your repository as a GitHub secret called `PYPI_TOKEN`.
 You can find this in the "Settings -> Secrets -> New Secret" area of the repository.
 The token should begin with the string `pypi-`.

 Now, any time you create a new "Release" on GitHub the Action will build your package and push it to PyPI.
-The tag for the new release needs to match the `VERSION` string at the top of your `setup.py` file.
+The tag for the new release needs to match the `VERSION` string at the top of your `pyproject.toml` file.

 After the first release has gone out you can create a new PyPI API token that is scoped just to that project and use that to replace the `PYPI_TOKEN` secret in your GitHub repository settings.